Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: 5-brane configurations for Sp(N) gauge theory with antisymmetric matter

-For $Sp(N)$ gauge theory with an antisymmetric hypermultiplet, it is still challenge to describe the theory using an $O5$-plane.
+For $Sp(N)$ gauge theory with an antisymmetric hypermultiplet, it is still a challenge to describe the theory based on 5-brane webs with an $O5$-plane.
 It is however possible to describe antisymmetric matter of $Sp(N)$ theory using $O7^-$-planes.
 To realize an $Sp(N)$ theory with an antisymmetric, one introduces two $O7^-$-planes horizontally separated on a 5-brane web and $N$ D5-branes are placed parallel to two $O7^-$-planes as depicted in Figure \ref{fig:massless}.
-An alternative description is to introduce a half NS5-brane stuck on one of $O7^-$-planes \cite{Bergman:2015dpa}.
-See Figure \ref{fig:massive}.
-Because of a half NS5-brane, the vertical positions of $O7^-$-plane on 5-brane plane the brane configuration The former corresponds to an $Sp(N)$ theory with a massless antisymmetric hypermultiplet \cite{Benini:2009gi}, while the latter corresponds to an $Sp(N)$ theory with a massive antisymmetric hypermultiplet, where the mass of an antisymmetric is parameterized the vertical distance between two $O7^-$-planes.
+An alternative description is to introduce a half NS5-brane stuck on one of $O7^-$-planes \cite{Bergman:2015dpa} as in Figure \ref{fig:massive}.
+While the 5-brane description in Figure \ref{fig:massless} corresponds to an $Sp(N)$ theory with a massless antisymmetric hypermultiplet \cite{Benini:2009gi}, the 5-brane in Figure \ref{fig:massive} describe an $Sp(N)$ theory with a massive antisymmetric hypermultiplet, where the mass of an antisymmetric is parameterized by the vertical distance between two $O7^-$-planes.

 The discrete theta parameters for $Sp(N)$ gauge theory in this 5-brane webs with $O7^-$-planes are realized as two different resolutions of an $O7^-$-plane into a pair of 7-branes \cite{Bergman:2015dpa}.
 For instance, $O7^-$ can be resolved either into a pair of 7-branes of the charges $[1,-1]$ and $[1,1]$, or into a pair of 7-branes of the charges $[2,-1]$ and $[0,1]$.
 If one resolves two $O7^-$-planes into the same types of 7-brane pairs, then it gives the discrete theta angle $\theta=0$, while the resolution into two different types of 7-brane pairs leads to the discrete theta angle $\theta=\pi$.
 One can summarize 5-brane configurations for $Sp(N)$ theory with an antisymmetric hypermultiplet with the discrete theta angle $\theta=0$ ($Sp(N)_0+1\mathbf{AS}$) and that with the discrete theta angle $\theta=\pi$ ($Sp(N)_\pi+1\mathbf{AS}$) as follows: For massless antisymmetric hypermultiplet, it is depicted in Figure \ref{fig:massless}.
 For massive antisymmetric hypermultiplet, it is depicted in Figure \ref{fig:massive}.